platformatic/platformatic/docs/guides/compiling-typescript-for-deployment.md

 # Compiling Typescript for Deployment

 [Platformatic Service](/reference/service/introduction.md) provides automatic TypeScript compilation during the startup of your Node.js server.
-While this provides amazing developer experience, in production adds additional start time and it requires more resources.
+While this provides an amazing developer experience, in production it adds additional start time and it requires more resources.
 In this guide, we show how to compile your TypeScript source files before shipping to a server.